Italy

 • Year: 1960

-• A very rare large map of ancient Italy by Giovanni Spinelli published in Milan in 1723.
-This is the first map of the peninsula based on De L’Isle printed in Italy.
+• An interesting map of ancient Italy by Giovanni Spinelli and engraved on copper by Leopold Mayr published in Milan in 1723.
 In the upper right the title “Italiae Antiquae Tabula Mediolani ex Typographia Soc.
-Palatinae MDCCXXIII” in a decorative cartouche with the roman gods of Saturn and Mercury.
-This important map was the model which the Venetian Angela Baroni, the first woman to engrave a map, for her version […]
+Palatinae MDCCXXIII” in a decorative cartouche with the Roman gods of Saturn and Mercury.

 • Author: SPINELLI Giovanni Giacomo